zowe/docs-site/docs/user-guide/configure-xmem-server.md

 ## PARMLIB

-The `ZWESISTC` started task must find a valid ZWESIPxx PARMLIB member in order to be launched successfull.
+The `ZWESISTC` started task must find a valid `ZWESIPxx` PARMLIB member in order to be launched successfully.
 The `SZWESAMP` PDS created at install time contains the member `ZWESIP00` with default configuration values.
-You can copy this member to your system PARMLIB data set, or else leave it in the `SZWESAMP`.
-If you do leave it in the `SZWESAMP` used at install time this has advantages for SMP/E maintenance as the APPLY and RESTORE jobs will be working directly against the runtime library.
+You can copy this member to another data set, for example your system PARMLIB data set, or else leave it in `SZWESAMP`.

+If you chose to leave `ZWESIPxx` in the installation PDS `SZWESAMP` used at install time this has advantages for SMP/E maintenance because the APPLY and RESTORE jobs will be working directly against the runtime library.

+Wherever you place the `ZWESIP00` member ensure the data set is listed in the `PARMLIB DD` statement of the started task `ZWESISTC`.

 ## PROCLIB